civican/legisinfo/44-1/bills/C-69/bill_text.md

   **(2)** The definition mitigation measures in section 2 of the Act is replaced by the following:

-    **mitigation measures** means measures to eliminate, reduce, control or offset adverse effects **within federal jurisdiction, direct** or **incidental adverse effects or adverse environmental effects, as defined in section 81**, and includes restitution for any damage caused by those effects through replacement, restoration, compensation or any other means. (**mesures d'atténuation**)
+    **mitigation measures** means measures to eliminate, reduce, control or offset adverse effects within federal jurisdiction, direct or incidental adverse effects or adverse environmental effects, as defined in section 81, and includes restitution for any damage caused by those effects through replacement, restoration, compensation or any other means. (**mesures d'atténuation**)

   **(3)** Section 2 of the Act is amended by adding the following in alphabetical order:

-    ****adverse** effects within federal jurisdiction** means, with respect to a physical activity or a designated project,
+    **adverse effects within federal jurisdiction** means, with respect to a physical activity or a designated project,

-    **a non-negligible adverse** change to the following components of the environment that are within the legislative authority of Parliament:
+    a non-negligible adverse change to the following components of the environment that are within the legislative authority of Parliament:

     fish and fish habitat, as defined in subsection 2(1) of the `Fisheries Act`,